tuva-health/docs/docs/use-cases/acute-inpatient.md

 </details>

 ## Paid and Allowed Amounts
 If you have claims data, you can calculate the paid and allowed amounts spent on acute inpatient visits.
-Because the encounter grouper in [Claims Preprocessing](../data-marts/claims-preprocessing) groups multiple claims into distinct visits, this allows you to analyze the paid and allowed amounts per visit, as opposed to per claim.
+Because the encounter grouper in [Encounter Types](../data-marts/encounter-types) groups multiple claims into distinct visits, this allows you to analyze the paid and allowed amounts per visit, as opposed to per claim.

 <details>
   <summary>Total Paid and Allowed Amounts</summary>